Planar graphs with the maximum number of induced 6-cycles: Preliminaries

 Every induced 6-cycle in $G$ containing the path $uvw$ contains an edge of $G_1$ and a vertex in $X_3$, and this edge and vertex pair determines the 6-cycle.
 Since $G_1$ is acyclic and $X_1$ and $X_2$ are non-empty, there are at most $|X_1|+|X_2|-1$ edges in $G_1$.
 Hence there are at most $|X_3|(|X_1|+|X_2|-1)$ induced 6-cycles in $G$ which contain the path $uvw$.
-Similarly, considering $G_2$ in place of $G_1$ and $X_1$ in place of $X_3$, $G$ contains at most $|X_1|(|X_2|+|X_3|-1)$ such 6-cycles. \end{proof}
+Similarly, considering $G_2$ in place of $G_1$ and $X_1$ in place of $X_3$, $G$ contains at most $|X_1|(|X_2|+|X_3|-1)$ such 6-cycles.
+This completes the proof of Lemma~\ref{lem:Xi}. \end{proof}

-When we apply this result in Section \ref{vertex in few 6-cycles} we will use the following basic facts.
+When we apply this result in Section~\ref{sec:vtx_in_few}, we will use the following basic facts.

 \begin{fact} \begin{enumerate}[label=(\alph*)] \item If $a,b,c\geq 0$ and $ab\geq c^2$, then $a+b\geq 2c$ with equality if and only if $a=b=c$. \item If $a,b,c,d\geq 0$, $ab\geq cd+1$, and $|c-d|\leq 1$, then $a+b>c+d$. \end{enumerate} \end{fact}